Wine tours in Tuscany - About Angie - +39 3333185705 - angie.chianti@gmail.com

 Does Chianti improve over time?

 However, before grabbing a bottle of Chianti and putting it in your cellar with the presumption it will improve over time, it is always best to first ask yourself some questions.
 Research whether it was a good vintage, look at the producer and his methods as well as the classification of the wine.
-When considering how possible is it to age Chianti Classico wines, and for how long, classification can be key.
-Whilst a Chianti Classico is a high quality wine, it doesn’t have that extensive oak ageing that allows to develop great maturity.
+When considering how possible is it to age Chianti wines, and for how long, classification can be key.
+Whilst a Chianti is a high quality wine, it doesn’t have that extensive oak aging that allows to develop great maturity.
 In general should really be drunk before the 10 year mark, whereas a great Riserva can last 10-15 years.

 A Gran Selezione, the newest addition to the Chianti classifications, must consist of estate grown grapes and be aged for a minimum of 30 months.
 Here, quality and assurance also come into play.
 After the presentation, a panel decide whether the wine is good enough to allow the release.
 This wine’s design is to stand the test of time and will probably still be developing in 20 years time.

 But, if in doubt, head to the vineyard and taste the wine!
-If there’s still an interesting balance of fruit and tannins with a good acidity coming through.. then buy a bottle and pop it in your cellar!
+If there’s still an interesting balance of fruit and tannins with a good acidity coming through.. then buy a bottle and store it in your cellar!
 I can’t wait to add a Gran Selezione.